MarcFichtel/Unity3D-Games/BunRunner/src/README.md

 Bunnies are expensive and high-maintenance pets that require lots of attention and care.
 And so, in the aftermath of Easter, more than a few bunnies are abandoned.
 This game aims to bring attention to this issue.

+I received excellent feedback for this game and a lot of praise.
+* Stregths were good polish, story/motivation, length/content, and general game play.
+* Weaknesses were graphics consistency and difficulty spikes.
+Turns out only a very small percentage of players made it past level 2 (out of 9 levels).